Interpret

 |---|---|

-PTP uses the Best Master Clock Algorithm to choose the grandmaster.
+The Best Master Clock Algorithm chooses the grandmaster.

 ptp mode boundary